Skip to Content

 What does a racehorse trainer do?

 A racehorse trainer is responsible for a horse’s fitness, education, race selection, staff management, and day-to-day care.
 They design and execute each horse’s training program, select races suited to the horse’s current ability, choose jockeys, manage medications, and communicate with owners about health and progress.
-They also carry a fiduciary duty to each owner, meaning they must act in good faith and in the owner’s best interest at all times.
+They also carry a fiduciary duty to each owner — a legal obligation to act in good faith and in the owner’s best interest at all times.

 How much do trainers affect horse racing outcomes?